lancewood1/cloud-native-course-errata/README.md

 ### Services
 - What does "create service" do?
 What about "bind service"?
 - What is the difference between "restart" and "restaging"?
+What could be use cases you will have to do "restaging"?
 - What is the difference between "managed service" (service found in the "cf marketplace") and "non-managed service" ("user provided service")?
 - What are the 3 use cases of "user provided service"? ("cf cups -h")